bkleinen/bkleinen.github.io/classes/ws2018/wt2/index.md

 - Work in Progress -

-Important note: I'll probably open a second Lab for the class such that all can get in the class.
+Important note: I'll probably open a second Lab for the class such that all interested can get a spot.

 If you want to get in you need to attend in the first week (9.10.) to hear the plan for the class and in the second week (16.10, if you're still